2.2 Managing allegations against people that work or volunteer with children

 The LADO and the designated safeguarding lead should consider first whether further details are needed and whether there is evidence or information that establishes that the allegation is false or unfounded.

-If the allegation is not demonstrably false and there is cause to suspect that the adult (or in specific circumstances the 16 or 17 year old) poses a risk of harm, the LADO should convene a Managing Allegations Strategy / Evaluation Meeting (MASM) This will sometimes have to take place immediately but the speed at which it is convened should be commensurate to the risk.
+If the allegation is not demonstrably false and there is cause to suspect that the adult (or in specific circumstances the 16 or 17 year old) poses a risk of harm, the LADO should convene a Managing Allegations Against Staff and Volunteers Meeting (ASV).
+This will sometimes have to take place immediately but the speed at which it is convened should be commensurate to the risk.
+In Surrey CC, where possible, we aim to hold an ASV meeting within three to five working days of the referral.
+However, there are times when this may not be possible due to logistics and availability.
+In some but not all cases, it may be necessary to hold an ASV review either face to face, virtually or in writing.
+This should be held at least weeks but no later than 4 weeks from the initial ASV.

-If the allegation does not meet the threshold for risk of harm, and there remains a concern that a child has possibly been harmed, however, there is no evidence to support this, but there is concern around inappropriate behaviour or actions of an employee/volunteer, then the LADO should inform the employer of this concern.
-The employer will then take be expected to take responsibility for addressing the issue.
-The LADO can provide advice and support to the employer where necessary.
+If the allegation does not meet the threshold for risk of harm, and there remains a concern that a child has possibly been harmed, however, there is no evidence to support this, but there is concern around inappropriate behavior or actions of an employee/volunteer, then the LADO should inform the employer of this concern.
+The employer will then be expected to take responsibility for addressing the issue via an internal management investigation and then report back to the LADO.
+The LADO will assess and record the outcome and can provide further advice and support to the employer where necessary.
 Once the employer has concluded an internal investigation and followed up on any other action in conjunction with their Human Resources (HR) department, then the LADO team should be informed of the outcome.

 The police must be consulted about any case in which a criminal offence may have been committed.